 If you can, try not to use your credit card or payment schemes like Afterpay.
 The last thing you want is to end up with financial 'debt lag'.

 Tip 4: Compare products and prices

 Just because something is on sale doesn't mean it's the best deal.

-If you're in a store rather than shopping online from home, use your smartphone to check prices from other retailers while you're in the shop to make sure you're actually bagging a bargain.
+If you're in a store rather than shopping online from home, use your smartphone to check prices from other retailers to make sure you're actually bagging a bargain.

 Tip 5: Consider an alternative brand or model

 With some products, you pay a premium for the brand name, but a lesser-known brand might perform just as well.

 It's also worth considering whether you need the latest model when you buy.
 Last year's model may have most or all of the same features, at a greatly reduced price.
 Here's how to grab a bargain TV in the sales.